 1. Get the right nutrients

-Eating a healthy balanced diet rich in fruit and vegetables isn’t just good for your body — there’s evidence to show that it can help protect your vision, too 2.
+Eating a healthy balanced diet rich in fruit and vegetables isn’t just good for your body — there’s evidence to show that it can help protect your vision, too Footnote 2.
 Certain vitamins and micronutrients can help fight off some eye conditions, including:

 Vitamin A, C and E — these antioxidant vitamins have been linked with protecting against age-related macular degeneration.